 Tennessee Tech processes files for student and/or parent filing an extension to file their federal tax return for the applicable tax year.
 They must submit and agree to all information on the in-office Tax Extension Form.
-A final tax return document, as specified by current verification guidelines, or use of IRS Data Retrieval will be required for final verification or loss of aid will result.
+A final tax return document, as specified by current verification guidelines, or use of the Future Act Direct Data Exchange will be required for final verification or loss of aid will result.